Skip to content

 It is currently suggested to have at least two statements, one statement allowing access to the bucket itself, and another statement dictating permissions for objects in the bucket.

-For example, if you wanted to give users bob and jane@uab.edu the ability to list objects in your bucket bucket1, the statement would be:
+For example, if you wanted to give users with IAM names bob and jane@uab.edu the ability to list objects in your bucket bucket1, the statement would be:

 {